krotscheck/openrest/content/en/faq.md

 ### What about HATEOAS?

 Nobody uses it.
 It's a great idea, however it focuses on making resources in a system machine-discoverable, not human-discoverable.
 It's humans that write the clients.
+For all practical use cases, Web Linking via [RFC-8288](https://datatracker.ietf.org/doc/html/rfc8288) is perfectly fine.

 ### Why not SOAP?